spryker/spryker-docs/docs/scos/dev/guidelines/making-your-spryker-shop-secure.md

 Clickjacking is when UI tweaked to force users to click on specific buttons or links.
 To prevent clickjacking, set correct headers in `X-Frame-Options` and `Content-Security-Policy` provided by `HeadersSecurityServiceProvider`.
 Make sure that the headers are not deleted by webserver configuration.
 For more information about clickjacking, see the [OWASP](https://owasp.org/www-community/attacks/Clickjacking) article.

-### Obsolete or outdated dependencies
+## Obsolete or outdated dependencies

 To make sure that all the security updates are installed, keep Spryker and third-party modules up to date.
+For upgradability guidelines, see [Keeping a project upgradable](/docs/scos/dev/guidelines/keeping-a-project-upgradable/keeping-a-project-upgradable.html).

-### Exceptions/Debug
+## Exceptions and debug mode

 Make sure that, in your production environment, the debugging mode is disabled, and exceptions are not shown.

-Debug mode is configured with:
+Debug mode is configured with the following:
 * `ApplicationConstants::ENABLE_APPLICATION_DEBUG`
 * `ShopApplicationConstants::ENABLE_APPLICATION_DEBUG`
 * `GlueApplicationConstants::GLUE_APPLICATION_REST_DEBUG`

-### Demo data
+## Demo data

 *Remove all the demo data from the environment*.
-The project should only use the real data that will be used after the go-live.
-Remove all the demo data that comes with the Spryker repository, which includes demo and admin users.
+A project should only use the real data that will be used after going live.
+Remove all the demo data that comes with Spryker, which includes demo and admin users.
 Demo admin users in a live shop pose a significant security risk for your project.
-In addition, make sure to set strong passwords when creating new admin users.
+Also, make sure to set strong passwords when creating new admin users.

-### Summary
+## Summary

-To sum up, the main points recommended to keep the data secure are:
+To sum up, the main points to keep the data secure are the following:

-* Educate: Learn and spread OWASP guidelines in your team
+* Educate: Learn and spread [OWASP guidelines](https://owasp.org/www-project-secure-coding-practices-quick-reference-guide/migrated_content) in your team.
-* Check web server configuration and presence of security-related HTTP headers
+* Check web server configuration and presence of security-related HTTP headers.
-* Check cookie settings
+* Check cookie settings.
-* Configure TLS
+* Configure TLS.
-* Secure Zed, do not make it public
+* Secure the Back Office, do not make it public.
-* Check Spryker configuration and change default authentication parameters (users, passwords)
+* Check Spryker configuration and change default authentication parameters like users and passwords.
-* Keep systems and applications up-to-date
+* Keep systems and applications up to date.
-* Make sure that exceptions are not shown and debug mode is disabled on production
+* Make sure that exceptions are not shown and debug mode is disabled on production.